FACTBOX-Russia's ex-Soviet neighbours struggle to contain rouble fallout

 BELARUS - The central bank devalued the Belarus rouble by

 18 percent in a series of steps early in January.
-It forecasts
+It has

-the currency to weaken 3 to 7 percent in 2015 against the

 ARMENIA - The central bank raised interest rates on Feb.
 10 to